Box-Tools/BoxKit/paper/paper.md

-BoxKit is a library that provides building blocks to parallelize and scale data science, statistical analysis, and machine learning applications for block-structured datasets.
-Spatial data from simulations can be accessed and managed using tools available in this library when working with Python-based packages like SciKit, PyTorch, and OpticalFlow.
+BoxKit is a library that provides building blocks to parallelize and scale data science, statistical analysis, and machine learning applications for block-structured simulation datasets.
+Spatial data from simulations can be accessed and managed using tools available in this library to interface with packages like SciKit, PyTorch, and OpticalFlow for post-processing and analysis.

 The library provides a Python interface to efficiently access Adaptive Mesh Refinement (AMR) data typical of simulation outputs, and leverages